Summary of Financial Results for First Half FY11/2025 (December 2024 to May 2025)

 The Company’s situation

-• Sales to existing customers, mainly in the Philippines and Thailand, are progressing favorably.
+• Sales to existing customers, mainly in the Philippines and Thailand, remained strong.

-• The agency business is progressing smoothly in Indonesia.
-(The supplier is a dairy manufacturer in Oceania)
+• The agency business in Indonesia has been progressing smoothly.
+(The supplier is a dairy manufacturer in Oceania.)

-• Although price competition for sales to local companies is becoming more intense, our meticulous response has been highly evaluated, and sales volume is steadily increasing.
+• Although price competition intensified in sales to local companies, our Japanese-style attentive customer service was highly evaluated, and sales volume steadily increased.

 • To strengthen the sales system of our group in the Asian region, we are focusing on strengthening cooperation between our overseas bases, and we expect to see further expansion of business in the future.

-Asian Business / Cheese Manufacturing and Sales Division(Q1)
+Asian Business / Cheese Manufacturing and Sales Division(H1)

 Supply and demand trends in Southeast Asia and China

-• Demand for food service and bakery products is recovering, mainly in Malaysia and Singapore, supported by travel and tourism-related consumption.
+• Demand for products for foodservice and bakeries is recovering, mainly in Malaysia and Singapore.

-• Consumption of both processed and natural cheese is on the rise.
+• Consumption of both processed cheese and natural cheese is on the rise.

 The Company’s situation

-• Expand business by developing and proposing process cheese that meets the quality requirements of each customer.
+• Expand business by developing and proposing processed cheese that meets the quality and specifications tailored to the needs of each user.

 Topics

-• The construction of the new plant in Singapore was delayed slightly due to the time required to obtain various permits and approvals.
+• The construction of the new plant in Singapore has been delayed slightly due to the time required to obtain various permits and approvals, but it is still scheduled for completion in December 2025 as planned.

 Foreign exchange impact and accounting presentation